- About Us

 Q: If I already have artwork, how should I send it?

-A: For print and production, vector art is the preferable way to provide us with your artwork.
+A: For print and production, vector art is preferable to provide us with your artwork.
 Acceptable vector file types are ai, eps and pdf.
 All fonts should be outlined.
 Please remove any password restrictions attached to the file.
-If your file is too large for an email, let us know and we will provide you with a link to our dropbox folder.
+If your file is too large for an email, let us know, and we will provide you with a link to our Dropbox folder.
 Delivering your artwork in the best possible condition helps to ensure that we can provide a quality product for your project.

 Sign Minimum Order: